Experience the world’s most authentic & historic courses

 Not sure where to play?
 Browse our map to find your ideal destination in a region of possibilities.
 We know you will have plenty of choices!
 Remember our knowledgeable golf experts are ready to answer any questions.

-Experience excellent value accommodation!
+Experience excellent value accommodations

 The UK & Ireland is full of iconic cities, vibrant towns and charming villages all brimming with history and character, that offer multiple accommodation options.

 From quaint little Inns and B&Bs to expansive five-star golf resorts, the choice is wide and deep.
-Unlike in the USA breakfast tends to be included with your stay, however be warned that room sizes do tend to be smaller so be sure to ask our Golf Vacation Specialists about upgrade options and costs.
+Unlike in the USA, breakfast tends to be included with your stay, however, be warned that room sizes do tend to be smaller so be sure to ask our Golf Vacation Specialists about upgrade options and costs.